andresmunozit/node-js-application-development-lfw211/14_PROCESS_&_OPERATING_SYSTEM/process-&-operating-system.md

 ```

 In this case the process has been running for around 1 second, which is the duration of the timeout
-plus a decimal amount of time.
+plus a decimal amount of time due to other operations like `console.log` and `setTimeout`
+configuration.

 ### `process.cpuUsage()`
 Returns a CPU usage object containing: